DEADPXLZ/DEADPXLZ/README.md

 All PXLZ have been designed to support any modern web browser and feature a fully responsive design which means that no matter the screen size or orientation, your PXL will scale accordingly.
 Oh & not to mention they're lightweight - the average size of 1 PXL is around 25Kb!

-All PXLZ are built to be social-friendly.
+PXLZ are built to be social-friendly.
 This means that you can directly share the PXL URL (no marketplace required!) of your PXL on Twitter, Telegram, Discord, Facebook or any other messaging app or social space and its thumbnail along with its name & short description will pop up.

 The thumbnail images embedded within each PXL are also registered as NFTs & hosted on IPFS, alongside your PXL!
 An NFT within an NFT!
 These are the only external resources loaded by a PXL which makes any 'tampering' with the token impossible.